echurilov/current/README.md

 - Users can view the top 15 trending topics of the day, and click on them to see current information about them
 - Users can search for any topic to see trending posts and images about it
 - Users can create an account to bookmark their favorite topics, and search them quickly from their bookmarks tab
-- Users can refine searches to only see results from news, videos, or images
+- Users can refine searches to only see results from specific sources

 ---